ePaul/ceylon-stups/README.md

    - docker build
    - (optional) docker push

-* to actually push to the correct registry, we need once do `stups configure stups.zalan.do` (or whatever your stups installation is), then `pierone login -u pebermann` (use your user name, of course).
+* to actually push to the correct registry, we need once do `stups configure stups.zalan.do` (or whatever your STUPS installation is), then `pierone login -u pebermann` (use your user name, of course).

-## Stups AWS deploy:
+## STUPS AWS deploy:

  - get personal account linked to AWS hackweek account
  - `mai login hackweek-PowerUser`